bevyengine/bevy_github_ci_template/README.md

    1. Either create one and put a `.gitkeep` file in it to be able to push it
    2. Or remove the `cp -r assets` statements in the build jobs
 4. Adapt the used toolchain if you are using nightly
+5. In your GitHub repo's settings, under `Actions -> General` make sure "Read and Write permissions" is selected under "Workflow permissions" near the bottom.
+This fixes the error `Error: Resource not accessible by integration`.

 ### Publish on itch.io